 - Accreditations and partnerships

-The RAU and School have a long history of supporting both the local community and also the rural economy around the world.
+The RAU has a long history of supporting both the local community and also the rural economy around the world.
 We are delighted to work with a wide range of businesses, partners and accreditation organisations, some of which are shown below (in alphabetical order).

 Business West is a not-for-profit company which offers business support to start-up and growing businesses in the West of England.